shaunzlim0123/ice-breaker-app/README.md

 # Ice Breaker App

 ## Project Overview
 Ice Breaker is a web application that generates personalized conversation starters.
-Simply enter a name, and the app will fetch the person’s LinkedIn and Twitter details, then use AI to generate a brief summary, interesting facts, icebreaker questions, and topics of interest.
+Simply enter a name, and the app will fetch the person’s LinkedIn and Twitter details, then use langchain agents to generate a brief summary, interesting facts, icebreaker questions, and topics of interest.

 ## Features
 - **Automatic Profile Lookup:** Finds LinkedIn and Twitter profiles based on the provided name.